-Upon receipt, applications will be registered, assessed and acknowledged.
+Applications will be accepted at any of our housing offices.
+Upon receipt, applications will be registered and assessed and acknowledged.
 Points will be awarded to reflect the applicant's housing need as set out in this policy.
-Applications will then be placed in a priority group.
-Applicants will be sent a letter to confirm:
+Applications will then be placed in their priority group.
+Applicants will be sent a letter detailing the following:

-- The group they are in. - The points they have been awarded and how these have been calculated. - Some information about their prospects of being re-housed - How to appeal if they feel they have been treated unfairly. - Where they can get further advice and information.
+- The group they are in. - The points they have been awarded and how these have been calculated. - Some information about their prospects of being re-housed. - How to appeal if they feel they have been treated unfairly. - Where they can get further advice and information about their housing needs.